 If your home was damaged in the storm, the City of Nassau Bay will be offering Hurricane Harvey Debris Removal Assistance.
 Debris removal will begin on Saturday, September 9, 2017, between the hours of 7:00 a.m. to 7:00 p.m.
 Please separate your debris according to this flyer

 .
-Learn more about this program...
+Get updates and learn more about this program...

 A natural disaster not only leaves lives uprooted in its wake, it can also bring price gougers, scam artists, and bogus charities into our community.
 We'll help you be informed and help you understand how to better protect yourself.
 Learn more...